-As part of the Company's IPO, the Company adopted and approved the 2021 Incentive Award Plan ("2021 Incentive Plan").
+As part of the Company's IPO, the Company adopted and approved the 2021 Incentive Award Plan, which has been subsequently amended and restated twice (as accordingly amended and restated, the "2021 Incentive Plan").
 Under the 2021 Incentive Plan, the Company may grant cash and equity incentive awards to employees and eligible service providers in order to attract, motivate and retain the talent for which the Company competes.